Higher Connectivity of Tropicalizations: Introduction

 The tropicalization of a $d$-dimensional irreducible subvariety of the algebraic torus $(K^*)^n$, where $K$ is a field, is the support of a pure, $d$-dimensional polyhedral complex in $\RR^n$.
 Being {\em pure} means that all inclusion-maximal faces have the same dimension.
 The {\em facets} and {\em ridges} of a pure, $d$-dimensional polyhedral complex are the faces of dimensions $d$ and $d-1$ respectively.
 A fundamental result in tropical geometry is that the tropicalization of an irreducible variety is connected through codimension one: given any two facets there is a path between them that goes through facets and ridges only \cites{BJSST, CartwrightPayne}, \cite{TropicalBook}*{Theorem 3.5.1}.

-In this paper we show a stronger result that the tropicalization of an irreducible variety remains connected through codimension one even after we remove some closed facets from it.
+In this paper we show the stronger result that the tropicalization of an irreducible variety remains connected through codimension one even after we remove some closed facets.
 A pure polyhedral complex is {\em $k$-connected through codimension one} if removing any \mbox{$k-1$} closed facets leaves it connected through codimension one.
 In other words, the facet-ridge incidence hypergraph, whose vertices are facets of the polyhedral complex and whose hyperedges are the ridges, remains connected after any $k-1$ vertices and their incident hyperedges are removed.
 A hypergraph is connected if there is a path from any vertex to any other vertex where each step connects two vertices in the same hyperedge.

-\begin{theorem} Let $K$ be a field of characteristic $0$ which is either algebraically closed, complete, or real closed with convex valuation ring.
+\begin{theorem} Let $K$ be a field of characteristic $0$ that is either algebraically closed, complete, or real closed with convex valuation ring.
 Let $X$ be a $d$-dimensional irreducible subvariety of $(K^*)^n$.
-Suppose the tropicalization $\trop(X)$ is the support of a pure $d$-dimensional polyhedral complex $\Sigma$ with an $\ell$-dimensional lineality space.
+Let $\Sigma$ be a pure $d$-dimensional rational polyhedral complex with support $|\Sigma|=\trop(X)$.
+Write $\ell$ for the dimension of the lineality space of $\Sigma$.
 Then $\Sigma$ is $(d-\ell)$-connected through codimension one.
 In other words, its facet-ridge hypergraph is $(d-\ell)$-connected. \end{theorem}

+The hypotheses on the field, except for the characteristic assumption, come from the case $d=1$, which is \cite{CartwrightPayne}*{Theorem 1}.
+The characteristic assumption comes from the toric Bertini theorem.
 The lineality space depends on the choice of polyhedral complex structure $\Sigma$ on the tropical variety, as does the facet-ridge hypergraph.
-However the result holds for any choice of this structure, including the choices in which the lineality space is not the largest possible one.
+However the result holds for any choice of polyhedral structure, whether or not the lineality space is the largest possible one; see Example~\ref{e:lineality}.

 This result is sharp.
-In a $d$-dimensional polyhedral complex with $\ell$-dimensional lineality space, a simplicial facet has $d-\ell$ ridges as its boundary, so we can remove $d-\ell$ neighboring facets to isolate the simplicial facet.
+In a $d$-dimensional polyhedral fan with $\ell$-dimensional lineality space, a simplicial facet has $d-\ell$ ridges as its boundary, so we can remove $d-\ell$ neighboring facets to isolate the simplicial facet.

 Theorem~\ref{t:maintheorem} can be considered a generalization of Balinski's Theorem, which says that the edge graph of a $d$-dimensional polytope is $d$-connected \cite{Balinski}.
 Any complete fan is the tropicalization of the algebraic torus $(K^*)^n$, which is irreducible.
 If $\Sigma$ is the (complete) normal fan of a full dimensional polytope $P$ in $\RR^d$, then, since Theorem~\ref{t:maintheorem} holds for any such fan $\Sigma$, it can be translated as: removing $d-1$ vertices and their incident edges from the edge graph of the polytope $P$ does not disconnect this graph.
 This is precisely Balinski's Theorem.